hamedor/react-native-app/README.md

 2. Get data from server and modification this data for SectionList understanding;
 3. Data rendering;
 4. Data filter by input text.
+5. Settings, which allow to got admin mode, for ability to POST and GET requests, for adding and deleting posts;

 Todo:

-1. Settings, which allow to got admin mode, for ability to edit data (and choose theme);
+1. Ability to choose theme
 2. Integration with map, ability to open specific object and look its location;
 3. Make app beautiful:).